The $1.5 Billion Mega Millions Winner Still Hasn’t Claimed Their Prize

 “We have not heard that the winner in South Carolina has come forward,” Seth Elkin, a spokesperson for Maryland Lottery and Gaming, told ABC News.

-After the drawing, chief operating officer with the South Carolina Education Lottery Tony Cooper urged the winner to sign the back of the lottery ticket and seek council from a financial advisor while keeping the coveted piece of paper in a safe place.
+After the drawing, chief operating officer with the South Carolina Education Lottery Tony Cooper urged the winner to sign the back of the lottery ticket and seek counsel from a financial advisor while keeping the coveted piece of paper in a safe place.

-The winner’s identity is a complete mystery, and by law is allowed to remain that way–in South Carolina, as well as Delaware, Kansas, Maryland, North Dakota, Ohio and Texas, lottery winners are permitted to remain anonymous if he or she wishes.
+The winner’s identity is a complete mystery, and by law is allowed to remain that way–in South Carolina as well as Delaware, Kansas, Maryland, North Dakota, Ohio, and Texas, lottery winners are permitted to remain anonymous if he or she wishes.

 Lottery participants have two options when they hold the winning ticket.
-They are either allowed to choose the annuity to receive the jackpot amount over the course of 30 years, or take a one-time lump-sum payment equivalent to all the cash in the prize pool.
+They are either allowed to choose the annuity to receive the jackpot amount over the course of 30 years or take a one-time, lump-sum payment equivalent to all the cash in the prize pool.
 In the case of the anonymous South Carolinian, his or her lump sum would total to approximately $878 million.

 Only 1 ticket matched all six numbers in the U.S. Mega Millions lottery for a jackpot of $1.537 billion, an official says.
 It was sold in Simpsonville, South Carolina at a KC Mart convenience store – Reuters